-The Board of Supervisors must recommend the final Annual Action Plan to HUD, including funding of projects with any proposed revisions based upon the \$34,456 of additional funds that are available.
-To assist the Board of Supervisors in this decision, the attached "Project Funding Alternatives" spreadsheet shows the funding that was recommended on February 18 and three alternatives, explained in detail below.
-The Board of Supervisors may select one of these alternatives or modify the funding in another manner with the final adoption of the Plan.
+The Board of Supervisors must recommend the final Annual Action Plan to HUD.
+The attached "CDBG Funding Selection" spreadsheet shows the funding that was recommended on February 17.
+The Board of Supervisors may approve the funding as recommended on February 17 or modify the funding in another manner with the final adoption of the Plan.